raspberrypi/pico-vscode/README.md

 2. Open Command Palette with `Ctrl+Shift+P` (or `Cmd+Shift+P` on macOS) and select `Profiles: Import Profile`.
 3. Import the downloaded file to install the extension in a dedicated Pico profile.
 4. This setup helps isolate the Pico extension from other extensions, reducing the risk of conflicts.

+## Troubleshooting

+If you're having issues with installation, this is usually due to a download failure.
+To retry downloading everything, you can:
+- Clear all setting for the extension (`Ctrl+Shift+P` -> `Preferences: Open Settings (UI)` -> Search for `raspberry-pi-pico` and reset everything to default)
+- Uninstall the SDK (`Ctrl+Shift+P` -> `Raspberry Pi Pico: Uninstall Pico SDK`)
+- Uninstall the extension, close & reopen VS Code, then reinstall the extension

+Also make sure you've deleted any previous SDK installations (eg Pico setup for Windows, or a manual installation you've done), as those can conflict with this extension.

+If you're still unable to get it working, then [file a bug report](https://github.com/raspberrypi/pico-vscode/issues/new?template=bug_report.md) and **fill out all the fields** so we can figure out the problem.

 ## Known Issues